Bev Goodman Named Ford of Canada CEO

 Ford President of the Americas and International Markets Group Kumar Galhotra said he believes Goodman is well-equipped for the challenges ahead.
 He cites her experience working with dealership partners as well as her understanding of customers’ needs and trends as making her the ideal candidate for the job.

-Goodman second female CEO in Canadian auto industry
+Goodman is Ford of Canada’s second female CEO

 Goodman began her career with Ford of Canada as a financial analyst intern in 1996.
 Over the past 25 years she’s served in several key roles including director of sales.
 She was appointed director of Marketing Communications in June 2019.